linchul/COMP90055/README.md

 Process the raw data crawled from Twitter and build the training set

 ### model
-Model selection + Feature Engineering machine learning models, deep learning models
+Model selection + Feature Engineering on machine learning models and deep learning models